 A minor child in Texas cannot legally enter a common law marriage unless the claim of common law marriage began before Sept.
 1, 1997.

-Communal Dining — A public or non-profit establishment approved by Food and Nutrition Services (FNS) that prepares and serves meals to elderly people or those who receive Supplemental Security Income (SSI) and their spouses.
+Communal Dining — A public or non-profit establishment approved by Food and Nutrition Services (FNS) that prepares and serves meals to elderly people or those who receive SSI and their spouses.